ibm-cloud-docs/vpc/security-groups.md

 Security groups are scoped to a single VPC.
 This scoping implies that a security group can be attached to any security group target within the same VPC.
 You can set up a security group rule to allow traffic between all members of a security group.

-When you create a new security group, it is assigned a default security group.
+When you create a VPC, it is assigned a default security group.
 You can modify the default security group settings and the rules of individual security groups.

 When you create a resource that uses a security group and don't specify a security group, the resource's primary network interface is attached to the _default_ security group of that resource's VPC.
 {: note}